1908 Oregon Agricultural Aggies football team: November 7: Willamette University

-Game 5: Whitman College
+November 11: Whitman College

 Commerce virtually shut down in sleepy downtown Corvallis on Wednesday, November 11, with the stands filling with home-team orange to witness an afternoon of football at the local field.
 Gates opened at 1 pm and with an hour-long tilt between the freshman and sophomores prior to the headline varsity match.
 The action started at 3:10, with OAC winning the coin toss and electing to receive.
 The opening drive was halted and a defensive battle ensued, with the teams exchanging several punts.
 Near the close of the half OAC hit on a field goal attempt and took a 3–0 lead to halftime.

 In the second half, OAC kicked off, with Whitman returning the ball to the 25.
 A fumble was immediately lost to the Aggies at the 32-yard line, putting the home team in excellent field position, but the ball was promptly turned back over on an intercepted forward pass.
 Whitman drove the ball on the next possession but fumbled again, with OAC this time driving the ball to paydirt and a 9–0 lead.
 Whitman was deflated by the second score and thereafter never seriously threatened.